 At the base lies 7 inches of Bio-Core® foam.
 This dense support layer of polyfoam resists sagging, enhancing our mattress durability.
 We back our claim with a generous 20-year warranty.
-Even in our softest model, our guarantee covers sagging exceeding 0.75 inches.
+Even in our softest model, our guarantee covers sagging exceeding an inch.

 All our mattresses, including the AS5, come with a risk-free 100-night sleep trial.
 You can try out the mattress in your comfortable bedroom ambiance.
 Our AS5 is available in seven standard sizes, including the split king size.

 - Latex-like layer to prevent sinkage

 While it’s not our softest mattress model, the AS4 has the thickest comfort layer.
 The cushioning memory foam is offset by the underlying transition foam, which offers five zones of targeted support and pressure relief.

 - Plentiful plant-based memory foam for conformability

 - Shoulder and hips areas have targeted pressure relief

 - Base foam structures the mattress for spine support

 Our AS4 mattress is medium-soft, best suited for sleepers who want a balance of softness and give.
 It’s not as tall as our AS5 models.
 The AS4 mattress is 12 inches tall including three layers of revolutionary foam: Bio-Pur® foam, Affinity with HIVE®, and Bio-Core® foam.
 The mattress cover, like all our other mattresses, is made of a breathable fabric.
 It wicks away moisture, keeping you cool.